ClickHouse/ClickHouse/docs/en/sql-reference/statements/alter/partition.md

 ALTER TABLE table2 ATTACH PARTITION partition_expr FROM table1
 ```

 This query copies the data partition from the `table1` to `table2`.
-Note that data won’t be deleted from `table1`.
+Note that data won't be deleted neither from `table1` nor from `table2`.

 For the query to run successfully, the following conditions must be met: